 The Tapuaeharuru magazine was presumably used until January 1885, when the Armed Constabulary was withdrawn from the redoubt.
 The constabulary was formally disbanded the following year in favour of a civil police force.
 While many of the buildings within the redoubt are assumed to have fallen into disrepair or have been removed, some evidently continued in use.
 A structure believed to have been the officers' mess was used as the Taupo Post and Telegraph Office in the late nineteenth century, before being occupied as a dwelling by a telegraph lineman in the early 1900s.
 The former Magazine may have functioned as an outbuilding associated with this or another building on the site until the middle of the century.

 In 1940, the redoubt was incorporated into Taupo Domain at the request of the Town Board, while the former Post and Telegraph Office was moved and partly incorporated into the Town Board offices in Story Place in 1947.
 Renewed interest in the historic nature of the site in the 1960s led to the magazine being restored.
 Work included the replacement of most of the building's timber interior, which was assembled off-site and lifted into the magazine after the roof had been removed.
 Some of the stonework was also re-set using Portland cement.
-Having been set aside as a historic reserve in 1968, the redoubt and magazine have since been formally managed by the New Zealand Historic Places Trust.
-Further repairs to the building have included a partial rebuilding of its southern wall in 1983.
+Having been set aside as a historic reserve in 1968, the redoubt and magazine were formally managed by Heritage New Zealand (formerly New Zealand Historic Places Trust) until March 2019, when the property was transferred to Tuwharetoa as part of the Treaty settlement.

 Historical Significance or Value